reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 }
 ```

 There's nothing wrong with repetitive code—it can be more legible.
 But at times you may value conciseness.
-Some components forward all of their props to their children, like how this `Profile` does with `Avatar`.
+Some Components forward all of their props to their children, like how this `Profile` does with `Avatar`.
 Because they don't use any of their props directly, it can make sense to use a more concise "spread" syntax:

 ```js
 function Profile(props) {